-Child Care assistance programs receive federal, state, and county funds to subsidize the child care expenses of eligible families, including families participating in the Minnesota Family Investment Program (MFIP) or WorkFIRST, and working families or students who receive no cash assistance and have incomes at or below 175 percent of the federal poverty guidelines (FPG), adjusted for family size, at program entry and up to 250 percent of FPG, adjusted for family size, at program exit.
+Child Care assistance programs receive federal, state, and county funds to subsidize the child care expenses of eligible families, including families participating in the Minnesota Family Investment Program (MFIP) or the Diversionary Work Program (DWP) with household incomes less than or equal to 67 percent of the state median income, and working families or students who receive no cash assistance and have incomes at or below 47 percent of the state median income, adjusted for family size, at program entry and up to 67 percent of the state median income, adjusted for family size, at program exit.

 The federal government supports child care assistance through the Child Care and Development Fund (CCDF) established by Congress in 1996 as part of federal welfare reform.
-Previous federal child care programs were repealed by The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 which created CCDF as a unified child care fund.
+Previous federal child care programs were repealed by The Personal Responsibility and Work Opportunity Reconciliation Act of 1996, which created CCDF as a unified child care fund.